SATs results: quick tips for parents

 Supporting your child after receiving SATs results

 Once you have the SATs results, you may want to make this a constructive process with your child.
-Here ’s some ideas to help you, if you need:

 - Review the results together: sit down with your child and go through the results.
-Celebrate their successes and discuss any areas for improvement
+Celebrate their successes and discuss any areas for improvement – if your child feels apprehensive, understanding what's worrying teens about going back to school can help address their concerns

-- Plan ahead: use the results to inform future learning and areas that may need extra attention as they transition to secondary school
+- Plan ahead: use the results to inform future learning and areas that may need extra attention as they transition to secondary school – you might also want to explore tips for gathering the right back-to-school supplies for your teen as they prepare for secondary school

 Offering feedback